 Is it time to re-write your mission statement?

-Every 2-3 years your organization should also assess your nonprofit’s mission statement.
+Every few years your organization should also assess your nonprofit’s mission statement.

 - What progress has the organization made in furthering our mission statement?